PoS has been indexed in

-Contributions must be submitted from your Author pages as a pdf file in the PoS style.
-The style files for both LaTeX and for MS Word are available on your Author pages, while detailed instructions will be sent to all authors with the invitation to submit their contribution.
-After being uploaded by the author, contributions are reviewed by the chairman.
-After acceptance contributions are published and available for free to all readers on the PoS web site.
+Contributions must be submitted from your author pages as a pdf file formatted in the PoS style.
+The style files for both LaTeX and for word processing are available on your author pages, while detailed instructions will be sent to all authors with the invitation to submit their contribution.

 To submit their contributions, authors are requested to follow the instructions below.
 Please take note of the deadline for your specific conference.

 Contributions can be submitted only by web upload from your author

 pages in .pdf format.